This post may contain affiliate links. See my disclosure for more details.

 2. Check Your Spending Habits

-The best way to get an idea of where you may be overspending and where your money is going is to record your spending.
+The best way to get an idea of where you may be overspending and where your money is going is to record your spending by using a spending tracker.

-Be completely honest with yourself and keep a record of everything you spend for a week.
+Be completely honest with yourself and keep a record of everything you spend for a week or longer.
 This will give you a concise overview of exactly where your money is being spent.
+It can also give you an insight to whether you not you tend towards emotional spending.

 Take a look at the results and consider if you are happy with your spending or is there anywhere you think your money would be better off going towards one of your goals?